-Iraq votes in first poll since IS defeat
+Iraq holds first election since IS defeat

-Iraq votes in first elections since IS defeat
+Iraqis vote in first elections since IS defeat

-Iraqis are due to vote in the first parliamentary elections since the government declared victory over so-called Islamic State (IS) last year.
+Iraqis have voted in the first parliamentary elections since the government declared victory over so-called Islamic State (IS) last year.

-About 7,000 candidates from rival coalition alliances are vying for seats in the 329-member assembly.
+Around 7,000 candidates from rival coalition alliances are vying for seats in the 329-member assembly.

-Iraq is still struggling to rebuild itself after four years of war against IS, a BBC correspondent says.
+Despite improved security, Iraq is still struggling to rebuild itself after four years of war against IS, a BBC correspondent says.

 He says whoever wins will need to keep Iraq's fragile unity in the face of sectarian and separatist tensions.